Lars Nootbaar Player Props: Cardinals vs. Tigers

 Lars Nootbaar At The Plate

-- Nootbaar has two doubles, two home runs and 18 walks while batting .277.
+- Nootbaar is hitting .304 with two doubles, two home runs and 19 walks.

-- In 19 games played this year, he has hit a homer in two of them.
+- He has hit a home run in two of 20 games played this year, and in 2.3% of his plate appearances.

-- In six games this season, Nootbaar has picked up an RBI, with more than one RBI once.
+- In six games this year, Nootbaar has picked up an RBI, with more than one RBI once.

-- In eight of 19 games this season, he has scored, including multiple runs once.
+- He has scored at least one run nine times this year (45.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.